 We are in the capital of Brunei.
 Bandar Seri Begawan – or BSB – and we just have a day here.
 You’ll find Brunei expensive compared to other countries in South East Asia, so you’ll want to make the most of your time here.
 We had just 24 hours in BSB and here’s how we made the most of it.
-Here’s a great one day itinerary for Bandar Seri Begawan and the best things to do in Brunei’s capital city.
+Here’s a great one-day itinerary for Bandar Seri Begawan and the best things to do in Brunei’s capital city.

 THIS POST MAY CONTAIN COMPENSATED AND AFFILIATE LINKS MORE INFORMATION IN OUR DISCLAIMER

-What to See in Bandar Seri Begawan
+What to See in Bandar Seri Begawan in One Day

 There is plenty to keep you occupied for 24 hours in Bandar Seri Begawan.
 The main attractions are all within the center and are easy to walk to.
 You’ll also find a selection of cheap eats in the city center as well as more expensive options.
 Alcohol is, though, banned in the kingdom.